 - Random activity

-Create a remote GUI interface that allows the operator to monitor and control the robot through ROS-RQT or a web browser interface.
-Desired features:
+Create a remote GUI interface that allows the operator to monitor and control the robot, The projects entails:

-- Ability to view operating state: running state.machine, manual operation, stopped etc.
+- View operating state: state-machine, manual operation, stopped...'

 - Ability to view live video feed

-- Ability to manually control the robot using live video feed and keyboard
+- Ability to control the robot using keyboard input

 - Use onboard microphone and speakers for two-way communication